termly/apidocs/endpoints/documents_publish_cookie_policy.md

 # Overview

 When information in the cookie policy is changed it needs to be republished.
-Information that is in the cookie policy
+Information that is in the cookie policy.

 * `company information` in the `/websites` endpoint
 * `cookies`